worldoptimizer/HypeDocumentLoader/README.md

 ---

 #### `HypeDocumentRender`
-This callback acts way to prevent Hype from rendering or delaying/managing the render process.
+This callback offers a way to prevent Hype from rendering immediately and allows to delay/manage the render process.
 It receives the render command as part of the event as` event.render` and can be triggered at any time with `event.render();`.
 If you take over the time you want Hype to render disable regular rendering by returning false from the callback.
 ```javascript
 <script>
 	//EXAMPLE: Render Hype with an one second delay